inverno-io/inverno-mods/doc/reference-guide.md

 </project>
 ```

 > When these dependencies are declared on the JVM module path, the corresponding Java modules must be added explicitly when running the application.
-This is typically the case when the application is run or packaged as an application image using the Winter Maven plugin.
+This is typically the case when the application is run or packaged as an application image using the Inverno Maven plugin.
 >
 > This can be done by defining the corresponding dependencies in the module descriptor:
 >
 > ```java
-> @io.winterframework.core.annotation.Module
+> @io.inverno.core.annotation.Module
-> module io.winterframework.example.app {
+> module io.inverno.example.app {
 >     ...
 >     requires io.netty.transport.unix.common;
 >     requires io.netty.transport.epoll;